VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 <img src="/midipinout.svg" alt=" ">

-### USB MIDI
+### MIDI over USB

-USB Midi can run over just about any USB connection you're used to- micro, mini, USB-C, and often that chonky square one that printers still use.
+MIDI can run over just about any USB connection you're used to- micro, mini, USB-C, and often that chonky square one that printers still use.
 There are four things you should know about USB midi:

 1. *Typically* it's two way.
 The usb connection will provide both MIDI *to* and *from* the connected device.
 2. USB devices have the concept of *Host* and *Device*.
 This means that with USB MIDI devices you can run into a situation where you may want to connect something that expects to have a USB *device* (like a keyboard) attached to it, but you want to connect a host (like your computer) and use it as a device.
 This may requrie you use an adapter.